-This is the first edition of my new Getting Started Interview Series.
+This is another edition of my Investor Profile Interview Series.
 In these written interviews, I ask investors all the details of how they got started in real estate investing, and then I share their answers with you!
 You can see an archive of all my blog interviews here.

 Today’s investor profile is about Annie Dickerson, an impressive 34-year-old investor.
 Annie got started in real estate by house hacking a duplex in an up-and-coming Washington D.C. area when she was in her 20’s.
 Since then, she’s shifted strategies to more of a focus on passive investments in syndications (i.e. doing deals with a group of investors).